madebydna/epistola/README.markdown

 ### TODO/Issues

 * Add tests for MailBot functionality
-* Switch to PostgresSQl for full-text search capabilities
 * Lay foundation to support multiple mail-to-message mappers.
-Mail headers, etc. will differ depending on the mailing list backend, while the message object is always the same
+Mail headers, etc. will differ depending on the mailing list back-end, while the message object is always the same
 * Design/Views
   * collapse quoted part of message
   * collapse entire message